 A backup is an ZIP archive file that stores all your data for one app.
 It contains several files of these types:

-One file per each event that has happened in your system, for example
+- 1.One file per each event that has happened in your system, for example

 ContentDeletedevent.
 These files are named in a consecutive order by the order they have happened in your application.

-One file per asset in your app.
+- 2.One file per asset in your app.

-Metadata files, for example all users in your system as a pairs of user id and email addresses.
+- 3.Metadata files, for example all users in your system as a pairs of user id and email addresses.
 When the backup is restored these users are created in target system if they do not exist yet.

 The screen will not refresh immediately and it can take a few seconds until you see the status of your backup.

 Each backup item has a download link (5) that you need to restore the backup and also shows the number of events and assets in your backup (4).
 When you restore the backup it will print the number of restored events and you can compare this with the total number of events in your backup to get an understanding how long the backup operation might take.
 We do not show a progress indicator because it almost never works properly (see Microsoft Windows).

-Presse the "Restore Backup" button to restore your backup (4).
+- 3.Press the Restore Backup button (5) to restore your backup.
 If you have restored a backup before you will still see the logs as shown in the following screenshot.

-Backups are critical paths for Squidex and do not provide the same security mechanisms as normal API calls, therefore we have to prove first that your backup does not cause any harm to our system.
+Backups are critical paths for Squidex and do not provide the same security mechanisms as normal API calls, therefore we have to validate first that your backup does not cause any harm to our system.
 Create a backup of your local or cloud app and send us the URL in personal message in the support forum.

 If you want to restore a backup please do the following things:

-Provide a download link directly to the backup.
-If you need to delete your app (see point 4) you have to upload your backup first.
-Please ensure that an anonymous user can download your backup.
+- 1.Provide a download link directly to the backup.
+If you need to delete your app (see point 4) you have to upload your backup to an external storage location first.
+Please ensure that the backup can be downloaded anonymously (without any authentication).
 Do not use Google Drive, because it causes issue when downloading the backup.

-Provide the number of events and assets, so that we can have an understanding how long it might take to restore the backup.
+- 2.Provide the number of events and assets, so that we can estimate how long it might take to restore the backup.

-If you want to change the name of the app, provide a new name please.
+- 3.If you want to change the name of the app, provide a new name.

-If you want to keep the name you have to delete your app first.
-Please do that.
-The download link for your backup becomes invalid, so you have to upload your backup first (see point 1).
+- 4.If you want to keep the name you have to delete your app first.
+Once the app is deleted, the download link for the backup becomes invalid, hence it is important to upload the backup first to an external storage location (see point 1).

-Do not share your backup link in a public post, use personal messages for that.
+- 5.Do not share your backup link in a public post, use personal messages for that.

 The restore process executes the following steps:

-The name of the app is reserved.
+- 1.The name of the app is reserved.

-All events from the backup are inserted into the system.
+- 2.All events from the backup are inserted into the system.
 If the event is an asset event, the corresponding asset is added to the system.

-All indices are restored based on the inserted events.
+- 3.All indices are restored based on the inserted events.

-Contents and assets are created from the events and added to the database.
+- 4.Contents and assets are created from the events and added to the database.

-The app name reservation is either taken if the restore operation was successful or released when the operation has failed.
+- 5.The app name reservation is either taken if the restore operation was successful or released when the operation has failed.

-The backup system is useful if you want to clone your app with the full history to either the same installation or another installation.
+- 1.The backup system is useful if you want to clone your app with the full history to either the same installation or another installation.
 You can define a new app name for your backup and create as many independent copies as you want.

-The backup system can be used to migrate from the cloud to a self hosted installation or from self hosting to the cloud.
+- 2.The backup system can be used to migrate from the cloud to a self hosted installation or from self hosting to the cloud.
 In first case you can just restore the backup yourself.
 In the second case you have to create a support ticket as described above.

-The backup system is not as fast as MongoDB backup and can only secure your app information.
+- 1.The backup system is not as fast as MongoDB backup and can only secure your app information.
 Therefore it is not recommended to use the backup system for system backups.
-Have a look the official documentation about Back Up and Restore with MongoDB Tools to understand the different backup options for MongoDB.
-If you use a cloud provider like Mongo Atlas, it is typically built in.
+Have a look at the official documentation about Back Up and Restore with MongoDB Tools to understand the different backup options for MongoDB.
+If you use a cloud provider like MongoDB Atlas, it is typically built in.

-The backup system creates a new app all the time and old apps are not deleted from the system and only marked as deleted.
+- 2.The backup system creates a new app all the time and old apps are not deleted from the system and only marked as deleted.
 Therefore you should not use the backup system to make syncs between different environments.
-It is much more efficient to use the synchronization features of the CLI for that.
+It is much more efficient to use the synchronization features of the CLI (link below) for that.
 If you use the backup system for this use case you create a lot of zombie apps in your system.